Telapantela/Telapantela/README.md

 - 📝 I regularly write articles about **JS, HTML5, and CSS3 on [dusanspasojevic.com](dusanspasojevic.com)**

-- 💬 Ask me about **HyperText Markup Language, Cascading Style Sheets and JavaScript.**
+- 💬 Ask me about **HyperText Markup Language, Cascading Style Sheets and, JavaScript.**

 - 📫 How to reach me ****dusan.kostic37@gmail.com** || meet me at the club.**